-- EIRIS Conflict Risk Network (CRN).
+- 1. EIRIS Conflict Risk Network (CRN).
 In May 2013, the Conflict Risk Network became part of EIRIS, a global provider of environmental, social, governance, and ethical performance of companies.
 EIRIS provides services to more than 150 asset owners and managers globally, with a staff of over 60, based primarily in London.
 CRN was formerly known as the Sudan Divestment Task Force (SDTF). - 2.
-MSCI ESG Research (MSCI).
-MSCI combined, through acquisition, the resources of the RiskMetrics Group (Institutional Shareholder Services) and KLD Research & Analytics (KLD).
-MSCI delivers proxy voting and corporate governance analysis to institutional investors.
+MSCI ESG Research (MSCI) MSCI delivers corporate governance analysis and research to institutional investors.
 Through its ESG Research unit, MSCI offers screening services with specific and unique components of state law pertaining to investments in sanctioned countries, including Sudan and Iran. - 3.
 IW Financial (IWF).
 IWF is a provider of environmental, social, and governance research and consulting.
 IWF partners with Conflict Securities Advisory Group (CSAG) to provide clients with detailed information on the business ties of publicly traded companies in Sudan and Iran. - 4.
 Sustainalytics, Inc. Sustainalytics provides environmental, social and governance research and analysis, sustainability benchmarks, and investment services, and is the result of the merger between Jantzi Research, Inc. and Sustainalytics in 2009.
 Sustainalytics' company database, "Sustainalytics Global Platform," covers business operations in both Iran and Sudan.